-- 28. Our primary concern in response to this question is that the disclosure requirements under the governance heading appear entirely duplicative of the requirements set out in IFRS S1, paragraphs 12-13.
-We understand from paragraph 6 (and also paragraph 18 for risk management) that an entity should avoid unnecessary duplication.
-However, we believe that in designing this suite of sustainability disclosure standards, further thought is required to improve the overall architecture and interaction between standards. - 29.
-For example, we believe that it could be possible to keep all of the disclosure requirements related to governance and risk management and some of the generic requirements under strategy and metrics and targets within the General Requirements standard only, as these are overarching elements that are likely to affect all of the different types of sustainability risks and opportunities. - 30.
-Each thematic standard could usefully refer to IFRS S1 as part of an introductory paragraph to explain the relationship with IFRS S1 and go on to layer any additional requirements that are specific to the theme of the Standard.
-This option could enable entities to focus on the specific additional requirements within the Draft Standard beyond the requirements set out in IFRS S1.
-It would also enable a significant reduction in the length of the Draft Standard as well as future thematic standards. - 31.
+- 38. Our primary concern in response to this question is that the disclosure requirements under the governance heading appear entirely duplicative of the requirements set out in IFRS S1, paragraphs 12-13.
+We understand from paragraph 6 (and also paragraph 18 for risk management) in IFRS S2, that an entity should avoid unnecessary duplication.
+However, we believe that in designing this suite of sustainability disclosure standards, further thought is required regarding the overall architecture and interaction between standards. - 39.
+For example, we believe that it could be possible to keep all of the disclosure requirements related to governance and risk management and some of the generic requirements under strategy and metrics and targets within the General Requirements standard only, as these are overarching elements that are likely to affect all of the different types of sustainability risks and opportunities. - 40.
+Each thematic standard could usefully refer to IFRS S1 as part of an introductory paragraph to explain the relationship with IFRS S1 and go on to layer any additional requirements that are specific to the theme of the standard.
+This option could enable entities to focus on the specific additional requirements within the standard beyond the requirements set out in IFRS S1.
+It would also enable a significant reduction in the length of the final standard, as well as future thematic standards. - 41.
 In our view, the topic specific standards should add additional specific requirements not covered within IFRS S1.
-If the Board decide to keep the current structure, then we would suggest it should be made clearer where requirements are simply duplicated between the standards and where there are more specific additional requirements in IFRS S2.
-This would be helpful, especially for preparers trying to produce integrated disclosures across different sustainability risks and opportunities.
+If the Board decide to keep the current structure, then we would suggest it should be made clearer where requirements are simply duplicated between the standards and where IFRS S2 is requiring more specific additional disclosures.
+This would be helpful, especially to preparers trying to produce integrated disclosures across different sustainability risks and opportunities.